-The Bank shall obtain copy of identification documents of customers duly notarized / Certified by other Bank or Financial Institution / Government authorities or physically verified by authorized staff of the bank itself:

-In case of Nepali citizen
+The Bank shall obtain copy of identification documents of customers duly notarized / Certified by other Bank or Financial Institution / Government authorities or physically verified by authorized staff of the bank itself: In case of Nepali citizen

 - i.
-Citizenship certificate/ Valid passport - Additional documents for evidencing address in case of difference in permanent and current address:
+Citizenship certificate /valid passport/Voters card/Valid driving license (issued by Government of Nepal). - ii.
+Additional documents for evidencing address in case of difference in permanent and current address: - iii. a.

-a.
 Voters ID b.
 Utility bills of electricity/water. c.
 Land ownership certificate. d.
 Certification from local authority.
 Driving License. e.
 Employee ID Card, (mandatory for Government employee/Government owned entity) f.
+ID of Nominee. - iv.
+Geo-location (customer identify and verify through geo-location in case of accounts opened via online) - v.
+National Identification Documents (NID). - vi.
+In case of people residing in Nepal (not includes foreign nationals) but not having any documents mentioned above in point no (i)- certificate /recommendation letter issued from District Administration Office / Rural Municipality (Gaaunpalika) / Metropolitan / Sub-metropolitan/ Municipality to open the account.
+Such recommendation letter should contain latest photo, name, nationality, family details, residential status, address, date of birth, reason for not getting citizenship certificate (if possible) and recommendation to open the account. - vii.
+Nepalese minor minor identity card or birth certificate issued by Government authority of Nepal. - viii.
+Minor-foreign national or residing abroad valid passport or minor card issued by foreign Government - ix.
+Non-resident Nepali (NRN) (foreign national) valid Non-resident Nepali Card (NRN card) issued by Nepal

+Government and valid passport with valid visa.
+(Note - Non-resident Nepali (foreign national) refers to an individual of Nepali origin (who him/herself or whose father, mother grandfather or grandmother was a citizen of Nepal at any time) who does not hold Nepalese Citizen (that means, he/she has acquired citizenship of foreign country).
-ID of Nominee. - iii.
-National Identification Documents (NID). - iv.
-Certificate issued by District Administration Office, Metropolitan Office, Village Development Office identifying the person and his/her address with photograph. - V. In case of legal person or any other organization: Valid Certificate of Incorporation, Income Tax or PAN / VAT Registration, Certificate of Registration with District Administration Office or any other competent authority. - vi.
-Minimum document/certificate as specified by Central Bank of Nepal NRB from time to time must be obtained in all the cases. - vii.
-And any other documents specified in Customer Service Manual of the Bank.

-viii.
-Extra documents, 2nd ID/EDD/Enhanced KYC is required for following customers to open accounts:

-- 1. If customer is foreigner - 2.
-If customer is from country not complying aml rules or if customer's main transaction is with such high-risk countries - 3 If customer is listed in stock exchange of high-risk countries not fully compliant with AML rules. - 4.
-If true beneficial owner is not clear.

-- 5. If customer or true beneficial owner is PEP/PIP

-- 6. If customer is suspicious or doubtful.

-- 7. If Transactions is above Rs.
-1 lac
+- x.
+Non-resident Nepali (NRN) (Nepalese citizen) valid Non-resident Nepali Card (NRN card) issued by Nepal Government, Nepalese citizenship certificate and passport (optional).
+(Note - Non-resident Nepali (Nepali citizen) refers to an individual who is NRN but still holds Nepalese citizenship certificate. - xi.
+Refugee -refugee certificate issued by concerned Government authority or international agency. - xii.
+Office identifying the person and his/her address with photograph. - xiii.
+In case of legal person or any other organization: Valid Certificate of Incorporation, Income Tax or PAN / VAT Registration, Certificate of Registration with District Administration Office or any other competent authority. - xiv.
+Signatory or proprietor or CEO or partners or Board of Directors or shareholder holding 10% or more share capital is required to submit valid identification document as mentioned above is mandatory. - xv.
+Minimum document/certificate as specified by Central Bank of Nepal NRB from time to time must be obtained in all the cases. - xvi.
+And any other documents specified in Customer Service Manual of the Bank. - xvii.
+Extra documents, 2nd ID/EDD is required for following customers to open accounts: - 1.
+If customer is foreigner - 2.
+If customer is from country not complying AML Rules or if customer's main transaction is with such high-risk countries - 3 If customer is listed in stock exchange of high-risk countries not fully compliant with AML rules. - 4.
+If true beneficial owner is not clear. - 5.
+If customer or true beneficial owner is PEP/PIP - 6.
+If customer is suspicious or doubtful. - 7.
+If Transactions is above NPR 1 lakh